AT-Lorlando/SSHandler/readme.md

 - [ ] Change the json file format to be more readable, or use a database
 - [ ] When the admin add a new machine to a pool, the handler must populate the machine with the public keys of the employees who have access to the pool
 - [ ] Generate the password of the employee automatically, and send it to him automatically too ?
+- [ ] Add many pools when creating a new employee
+- [ ] JSON acces must be verified to not crash the program
+- [ ] Verify if the pool exist, if the ip exist, etc
+- [ ] Admin.py must use jsonFunctions.py
+- [ ] Verify add and user deletion